Mapping method of group classification: Conclusion

 The mapping method of group classification is an efficient tool for solving group classification problems.
 Its simplest version is related to similar classes of differential equations, where the respective equivalences are obviously consistent and there is a clear one-to-one correspondence between the associated kernel algebras and between classification lists.

-Another simple version of the method is the reduction of the group classification of a class~$\bar{\mathcal L}$ to that of its subclass~$\mathcal L$ with the help of mapping~$\bar{\mathcal L}$ to~$\mathcal L$ by admissible transformations from the action groupoid of the equivalence group of~$\bar{\mathcal L}$.
+Another simple version of the method is the reduction of the group classification of a class~$\bar{\mathcal L}$ to that of its subclass~$\mathcal L$ with the help of mapping~$\bar{\mathcal L}$ onto~$\mathcal L$ by a wide family of admissible transformations from the action groupoid of the equivalence group of~$\bar{\mathcal L}$.
 If the stabilizer subgroup of this group with respect to~$\mathcal L$ coincides with the equivalence group of~$\mathcal L$, then any classification list for~$\mathcal L$ is a classification list for~$\bar{\mathcal L}$.

 In the present paper, we have extended the mapping method of group classification to weakly similar classes.
 But the weaker a relation between classes is, the less interrelated their group classifications are.
 Thus, in general there is no relation between the kernel algebras of (genuinely) weakly similar classes.
 This urged us to reformulate the classical statement of the group classification problem in Section~\ref{FP:sec:GroupClassProblem}, replacing the kernel algebra of the class under study by a family of uniform subalgebras of the maximal Lie invariance algebras of systems from this class and thus revisiting the entire framework of group classification of classes of differential equations.
 Given weakly similar classes~$\mathcal L$ and~$\tilde{\mathcal L}$, each of such families for~$\mathcal L$ is associated with such a family for~$\tilde{\mathcal L}$, and vice versa.
 We have suggested various techniques within the framework of the mapping method of group classification depending on normalization properties of involved classes of differential equations and on the equivalences to be used in the course of group classification.